TheLudd/fibble/readme.md

 ### setup

-To use tribble you must start node with the tribble loader and an experimental flag.
+To use fibble you must start node with the fibble loader and an experimental flag.

-`node --experimental-import-meta-resolve --loader tribble/loader [my app]`
+`node --experimental-import-meta-resolve --loader fibble/loader [my app]`

 Since these parameters are considered experimental in node, suppot might not be stable on upgrades of node.